 Revisiting old classics, discovering hidden gems and exploring the contemporary movie scene: every month, Kafkadesk’s CineClub brings you new insights and expert film reviews of the greatest treasures of Central European cinema.
 This week: Knife in the Water (1962), by Roman Polanski.

-Over the past decades, Roman Polanski’s cinematographic work dabbled with the theme of abstract psychological thrillers, with the bulk of his films reaching cult-like fame, including Rosemary’s Baby (1968) and The Tenant (1976).
-The motifs of sexual dominance, romance, spiritualism and inner struggle are central elements of Polanski’s art that he adapted from his eventful, private life.
+Roman Polanski’s cinematographic work dabbled with the theme of abstract psychological thrillers, with the bulk of his films reaching cult-like fame, including Rosemary’s Baby (1968) and The Tenant (1976).
+The motifs of sexual dominance, romance, spiritualism and inner struggle are central elements of Polanski’s art that he sometimes adapted from his own eventful, private life.

 To emphasize the psychology at work in the alpha male phenomenon, Polanski crafted opposite characters: while the husband is a middle-aged, masculine and wealthy person, skilled in the art of sailing, the stranger is a young, strong and indigent man who knows his way when it comes to hiking and survival tactics.